Jean-Nicolas Corvisart: Early practice and lecturing

 Unfortunately, his defiance to tradition ultimately led to his failure in finding work after graduation.
-He had applied to the Hosipital of Paroisses, which was founded by Madam Necker, but was denied of working there as a physician by Necker because he refused to wear the powdered wig required for the position.
+He had applied to the Hospital of Paroisses, which was founded by Madam Necker, but was denied of working there as a physician by Necker because he refused to wear the powdered wig required for the position.
 Thus, Corvisart started his practice as a doctor in the poor neighborhoods of Saint Sulpice in Paris.
 Corvisart soon became distinguished for not only his skills as a clinician, but also for his personality.
 He slowly became more and more well known, climbing up the ranks, and eventually, in 1783, was appointed to teach physiology, surgery, and obstetrics to medical school.
 Eventually, in 1786, he became the professor of clinical pathology.
 Corvisart also worked closely with Debois de Rochfort at the Charite Hospital in Paris.

 Upon Rochfort's death, Corvisart succeeded Rochfort and worked as a physician at the hospital.
 Once again, Corvisart excelled and his reputation spread across the hospital and the city.
 By 1795, Corvisart was elected to be the Chair of Clinical Medicine of what was a newly formed medical school at the Charite Hospital in Paris and took over the clinical teaching.
 Corvisart innovated new methods in treating patients, focusing not on researching diseases in cadavers, but on recognizing particular diseases based on signs and symptoms given off by the patient.
 Consequently, this new method was taught to the entire hospital, thus adopting a new method of treating patients that is still used today.
 Patients were divided into different categories of diseases, and an assistant would have daily observations of the patient, and present the observation and heath status of the patient to the respective physician.